Lightstreamer/Lightstreamer-example-MPNStockList-client-android/README.md

 * Compatible with Lightstreamer Android Client API v.
 1.2.
 Not yet compatible with Lightstreamer Android Client API Unified version.
 * For Lightstreamer Allegro (+ Android Client API support), Presto, Vivace.
+* This example is based on Android 5 or later; for a version of this example based on Android 2.3 or later, please refer to [this release](https://github.com/Lightstreamer/Lightstreamer-example-MPNStockList-client-android/releases/tag/last-eclipse-based).